Supermodified (album): Release

 Supermodified was released by the Ninja Tune label on 16 May 2000 in the United States and on 22 May 2000 in the United Kingdom.
 Two singles were issued from the album: "Slowly" on 1 May 2000 and "Four Ton Mantis" on 4 September 2000.
 Music videos were produced for both "Slowly" (directed by Ben Rivers and Jeremy Butler) and "Four Ton Mantis" (directed by Floria Sigismondi).

 In 2012, Supermodified was awarded a double silver certification by the Independent Music Companies Association, signifying sales of at least 40,000 copies in Europe.

-Critical reception
+Reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, Supermodified received an average score of 85 based on eight reviews, indicating "universal acclaim".
 Pitchfork critic Taylor M. Clark found it more accessible than Tobin's previous albums, as well as more cohesive: "Everything just fits together so well, like Lego blocks making a castle."
 John Bush of AllMusic wrote that Tobin had "again made great strides in his production skills, and the range and greatness of this material serves as proof positive."